o-ba/covid-php/README.md

 ## Usage

-Create a instance of the API wrapper:
+Create a instance of the API wrapper first:
 ```
 $covidApi = new \Bo\CovidPHP\CovidApi();
 ```

+### Examples

 Get the latest global amount of total confirmed cases, deaths and recoveries:
 ```